prsundaram/python-series/README.md

 ## How to Use

 1. Clone this repository to your local machine.
+2. Run pip install -r requirements.txt
-2. Open the `.ipynb` notebooks in [Visual Studio Code](https://code.visualstudio.com/) or Jupyter Notebook.
+3. Open the `.ipynb` notebooks in [Visual Studio Code](https://code.visualstudio.com/) or Jupyter Notebook.
-3. Run and modify code cells to see results and experiment with the concepts.
+34. Run and modify code cells to see results and experiment with the concepts.

 ## Prerequisites